Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Kingsgrove (South) - Bardwell Park has 152 active public transport stops offering a mix of train and bus services.
-These are covered by 33 individual routes, collectively facilitating 5,403 weekly passenger trips.
-The area's transport accessibility is rated excellent, with residents typically residing 117 metres from the nearest stop.
-Predominantly residential, most residents commute outward, with car being the primary mode at 79%, and train at 13%.
-On average, there are 1.2 vehicles per dwelling.
-According to the 2021 Census, 46% of residents work from home, which may be influenced by COVID-19 conditions.
+Public transport analysis reveals 152 active transport stops operating within Kingsgrove (South) - Bardwell Park, comprising a mix of trains and buses.
+These stops are serviced by 33 individual routes, collectively providing 5,403 weekly passenger trips.
+Transport accessibility is rated as excellent, with residents typically located 117 meters from the nearest transport stop.
+As a primarily residential area, most residents commute outward; the car remains the dominant mode at 79%, with 13% by train.
+Vehicle ownership averages 1.2 per dwelling.
+A high 46.0% of residents work from home (2021 Census; may reflect COVID-19 conditions).

-Service frequency averages 771 trips daily across all routes, equating to about 35 weekly trips per individual stop.
-The accompanying map displays the 100 nearest stops to the location's centrepoint.
+Service frequency averages 771 trips per day across all routes, equating to approximately 35 weekly trips per individual stop.
+The accompanying map shows the 100 nearest stops to the location centrepoint.

 Frequently Asked Questions - Transport